How Russia Recruited Elite Hackers For Its Cyberwar

 from Russia (Score:4, Funny)

+If I didn't dodge the draft by other means I would very well have done this program

-Interesting, but entry-level programmers, not elit (Score:3)
+Interesting, but entry-level programmers, not elit (Score:4, Insightful)

 That's mildly interesting.
 As is normally the case, the article points out that the headline is bullshit.
 College students?
 That's where you find entry-level programmers, not "elite hackers".
 Nothing wrong with that, of course, you can train an entry-level programmer to damage computing systems just as readily as you can train them to build secure systems.